Darryl Longdon

-Darryl Longdon (born 8 November 2000) is a footballer who plays as a forward.
+Darryl Longdon (born November 8, 2000) is a footballer who plays as a forward.
 Born in the United States, he represents Dominica national football team internationally.

-Youth
+Early life and education

-Longdon attended East Stroudsburg High School South in East Stroudsburg, Pennsylvania.
+Longdon was born in The Bronx, New York City, on November 8, 2000.
+He attended East Stroudsburg High School South in East Stroudsburg, Pennsylvania.
 In 2017, he was named the All-Eastern Pennsylvania Conference Most Valuable Player in boys' soccer.

-Club career
+Career

 FC Tucson

-Longdon made his league debut for the club on 25 July 2020, coming on as a 70th-minute substitute for Josh Coan in a 2-1 away victory over Fort Lauderdale CF.
+Longdon made his league debut for the club on July 25, 2020, coming on as a 70th-minute substitute for Josh Coan in a 2–1 away victory over Fort Lauderdale CF.

+Springfield Athletic SC

+By 2023, Longdon had joined Springfield Athletic SC of the USL League Two.

+East Stroudsburg University

+Longdon now currently plays at NCAA Division II school East Stroudsburg that competes in the Pennsylvania Sports Athletic Conference (PSAC).

 International career

-He made his debut for Dominica national football team on 24 March 2021 in a World Cup qualifier against the Dominican Republic.
+Longdon received his first call-up to the Dominica national football team in March 2021, and stated that he was "thrilled to be on board" for the team's World Cup qualifying campaign.
+He made his senior international debut on 24 March 2021 against the Dominican Republic.
+He scored his first international goal the following year, netting the winner in a 2–1 friendly victory over Saint Vincent and the Grenadines.